We earn commissions from links on this site.

 Password Manager

-Bitdefender’s password manager is sold separately.
-It is not included with Bitdefender Antivirus Plus, Internet Security, or Total Security.
-To get it, you have to buy it separately or buy Bitdefender Premium Security.
+Bitdefender’s password manager, a separate purchase from its main antivirus packages, is not included in the Antivirus Plus, Internet Security, or Total Security plans.
+To access it, one must either buy it separately or opt for Bitdefender Premium Security.

 Prices & Packages